 You have engaged with a new graphic designer, copy writer or another creative vendor.
-It’s common for clients to work under the premise that simply tasking the creative with a project, providing a few instructions, and waiting for the magic to happen are the steps that will lead them to checking off the box for the creative challenge at hand.
+It’s common for clients to work under the premise that simply tasking the creative with a project, providing a few instructions that they think are important, and waiting for the magic to happen are the steps that will lead them to checking off the box for the creative challenge at hand.
 We work in an era that values quick decision-making and swiftly moving to the next task, so in this light it’s natural for savvy professionals to follow this instinct.
 However, effective creative outcomes often stem from a more strategic starting point.
 The path a creative project takes, whether it’s in the realm of design, copy, video or images, should start with a conversation about your goals and what makes your brand unique.
 Enter the brand discovery.

 What is a brand discovery?